mickaelandrieu/sf-oro-docker/README.md

 ## Installation and usage

-Symfony (backend) application should be stored in "app" folder.
+Symfony (backend) application should be stored in "backend" folder.
 This is shared folder that mounts to `/var/www/backend` directory in "data" container.
 This directory (and `/var/www/frontend` frontend directory) also shared with "app" and "nginx" containers.

 ### Step by step manual: